(Today I watched two American films while I was recovering from the flu.)

 I have to remember all of this.

-the ceremony in listening to a record.
+I have to remember things like the ceremony in listening to a record.

 The waiting just after the needle drops and the wonderful assault, that first sound.